The Public Charge Final Rule: FAQs for Immigration Practitioners

 The applicant must report any past receipt of the nine public benefit programs designated below, as well as applications for or certifications to receive any of them.
 An applicant who has received any of the designated public benefits described below for more than 12 months in the aggregate in any 36-month period will be found inadmissible on public charge grounds.
 If the applicant has withdrawn the application for or disenrolled from any of these benefits, he or she must indicate that and provide the date of disenrollment.
 The applicant may also submit evidence from an administering public benefit agency that he or she has been identified as not qualifying for such a benefit due to his or her income or prospective LPR status.

 Application for or receipt of a fee waiver for an immigration benefit must be noted on the I-944.
-But this applies only to fee waivers received on or after October 15, 2019 and for immigration programs that are subject to the public charge ground of inadmissibility.
+But this applies only to fee waivers received on or after the effective date and for immigration programs that are subject to the public charge ground of inadmissibility.
 For example, applications for TPS, VAWA status, naturalization, or green card renewal are not subject to the public charge inadmissibility ground.
 The applicant is also allowed to explain the circumstances causing the application for the fee waiver and whether those circumstances have changed.

 The applicant must report any bankruptcy filings and their resolution, but neither the I-944 nor the instructions indicate what weight they will be given.